+Probably should have led with this section, honestly.
 “This is the community’s show,” said Commander Alex Armatas, the Blue Angels’ commanding officer.
 “Pensacola has supported this team since 1946.
 The last thing we want is to price out the families who’ve made coming to Homecoming a tradition passed down through generations.”

-What to Expect at Homecoming 2026
+What You Get at Homecoming 2026

 - Full Blue Angels demonstration in F/A-18 Super Hornets